Understanding accounting periods for Corporation Tax purposes is part of being in business. You will also need to make sense of Company Tax Returns.

 It is often the same as the financial year covered by the annual accounts of a company or association.
 But, it cannot be longer than a 12 months.

-Note: The dates may not be the same for the year when you first set up a company.
+Note: The dates may not be the same in your limited company's first accounts and Company Tax Return.

 A Corporation Tax accounting period begins as soon as either of these occur: